Plagiarism and Academic Integrity Policy

 The recommended sanction for medium level offenses is one year of academic probation.
 The student will receive an F on the work and be graded normally for the rest of the course.

 Notation of academic probation will be placed on the student's transcript and will remain for the period in which the sanction is in force.
-Records of students who commit Medium level offenses will be maintained in the respective Chair’s Office until graduation.
+Records of students who commit medium level offenses will be maintained in the respective Chairperson’s office until graduation.

 High Level Offense – High level offenses include dishonesty that affects a major or essential portion of work done to meet course requirements and/or involves premeditation, or is preceded by one or more violations at low and medium levels.
 Examples include: